choraria/gas-url-shortener/README.md

 ![tmt-404](https://raw.githubusercontent.com/schoraria911/gas-url-shortener/staging/imgs/tmt-404.gif)

+### Analytics

+Yeah, I know this may sound super annoying but *that*, something that most folks would call the holy grail for using URL shortening services, is still under my [bucket list](#bucket-list).

 These may be deal-breakers for a few and so I'd rather you know about them **before** you're exposed to the excruciating documentation 😅

 # Table of Contents